 Everything we know so far: Amazon is committed to produce a five-season series based on The Lord of the Rings in partnership with Tolkien’s estate and the various rights holders of the Rings and Hobbit film series.
-According to various reports, it will focus on a younger Aragorn, who roamed the lands of Middle-earth as a Dunedain ranger under various names like Strider and Thorongil.
-Those journeys will see him meet Arwen and visit Minas Tirith – his eventual capital city – for the first time.
-Thanks to the terms of the contract, the series must be in production by 2020, so we expect the first season to debut in 2021.
+While reports speculated that it would focus on a younger Aragorn, who roamed the lands of Middle-earth as a Dunedain ranger under various names like Strider and Thorongil, Amazon’s own teases contradict that early speculation.

 In February 2019, Amazon teased fans with a beautifully illustrated interactive map of Middle-earth extending into the far east region not included on maps Tolkien made himself, though he sketched out some topography for the area in his notes.
 The streaming platform also included this enigmatic quote from Tolkien’s Ring Poem: “Three Rings for the Elven-kings under the sky.”
-To fans, it suggested a Second Age setting, as that was the time in which the Elven rings were made, and a focus on areas not covered in Tolkien’s work.
-It seemingly contradicts the above report about the series centering on a young Aragorn.
-But as he ventured far and wide across Middle-earth in his younger years, it is possible this is his map.
+But after weeks of teasing, the map finally changed to reveal a Second Age setting — the time in which the Elven rings were forged and the Dark Lord Sauron conquered lands in the southern parts of Middle-earth.

 It’s most like: The Lord of the Rings film series.
 Since the TV rights to Tolkien’s work remained with his estate, hammering out a deal with the likes of Warner Bros.
 Pictures, New Line Cinema, and MGM suggests Amazon has an interest in making the series visually consistent with Jackson’s vision of Middle-earth.
 Some rumors indicate the production will make use of New Zealand, where Jackson’s six films were shot, but this is far from confirmed.

 Chances it will be a Certified Fresh hit: The Lord of the Rings films are all Certified Fresh at 91%, 95%, and 93% respectively.
 The Hobbit films less so — 64%, 74%, and 59% — but they were always at a disadvantage by adopting the tone of LOTR.
-A side story like Aragorn’s adventures before meeting Frodo has a better chance at working creatively and commercially by its very nature; it shares the same tone Tolkien envisioned for the War of the Ring.
+The tale of Sauron and the various people he encounters in the Second Age share the scope and thematic consistency of Tolkien’s classic fantasy novel.

 TV Release Date: TBD